dresio12/Predictive_Stat_Correlation_Studies/README.md

 #Future Steps

 ~1.
-Examine performance when trained with unclean data and tested on unclean data~ (approximated major league experience MLE as well, will make another file without that aspect)
+Examine performance when trained with unclean data and tested on unclean data~ (added approximated major league experience MLE as variable)

 2. Remove all retired/inactive players from the predict dataset